Remembering St. Paul’s Black main street

 Rondo ’56 mixes oral history and old photographs with postwar R&B and gospel to evoke the Rondo neighborhood of St. Paul before the freeway, a celebration of community resilience in the early days of the civil rights movement.

-photo: (likely: Percy Hughes conductor, Judy Perkins vocalist) Treasure Inn, Larpenteur Ave. and Rice St., early 1950s
+photo: (Percy Hughes conductor, Judy Perkins vocalist) Treasure Inn, Larpenteur Ave. and Rice St., early 1950s

 The first version of Rondo ’56 was commissioned by the MN Historical Society and presented in their 3M Auditorium in the fall of 2010.
 Subsequent performances: St. Joan of Arc Catholic Community for the MLK Holidays of 2011 and 2014, and at White Bear Unitarian Universalist church in January 2014.

-In September 2021 Crooners Supper Club in Fridley presented a revised version of Rondo ’56, updated in collaboration with co-hosts Charmin Michelle, Thomasina Petrus and T Mychael Rambo.
+Regularly since September 2021, Crooners Supper Club in Fridley has presented a revised version of Rondo ’56, updated in collaboration with co-hosts Charmin Michelle, Thomasina Petrus and T Mychael Rambo.
 With Walter Chancellor and Scott Johnson on saxophones, Daryl Boudreaux on percussion and Bill Chouinard on bass.

 Contact Dan to discuss Rondo ’56